 Its live catalog is especially deep and of course, hockey is a prominent fixture in it.
 MyBookie also excels at updating the odds in real-time.
 For the most part, it's seconds ahead of the action unfolding on TV and lag is a rarity.

-How To Make Money Betting On Hockey
+How To Bet On Hockey

 This is essentially hockey's version of a point spread and eerily reminiscent of run lines you'll find in baseball wagering.
 Oddsmakers always set the line at 1.5 goals going both ways.